Comparison

 -

-Comparison attribute values are grouped in the widget by columns that correspond to the selected groups.
+The values of comparison attributes are grouped in the widget by columns.
 As groups, you can use:

 - Standard territories: regions, districts, settlements, and others.